 Dr Viji Draviam

-Reader (Associate Professor) and Director of Industrial Innovation
+Reader (Associate Professor) in Quantitative Cell and Molecular Biology and Director of Industrial Innovation

 Email: firstname.lastname@example.orgTelephone: +44 (0)20 7882 5020Room Number: Room 4.16, Fogg Building

 Following a PhD from Trinity College, University of Cambridge (with Prof. Pines, Gurdon Institute, Cambridge, UK, 1998-2001), and Post-doctoral research at the Massachusetts Institute of Technology and Harvard Medical School (with Prof. Sorger, Cambridge, USA; 2002-07), Viji started her own research group as a Cancer Research UK Career Development Fellow at the Department of Genetics, University of Cambridge (2008-15).

 Viji’s group moved to the School of Biological and Chemical Sciences, QMUL in August 2015.
 Her research group uses a combination of high-resolution microscopy and molecular biology techniques to understand the molecular mechanisms that ensure chromosomal and genomic stability in normal and cancerous human cells.

 Research in the group is funded by a variety of funding sources including the Royal Society, MRC and BBSRC.